100 Gigabit Ethernet Physical Layer | 100 gbps Ethernet PHY

 -at least 7m over a copper cable assembly

-The figure-1 depicts sublayers of 100 gigabit ethernet physical layer.
-As shown in the figure, physical layer composed of sublayers which include Reconciliation sublayer, CGMII, PCS, FEC(forward error correction), PMA, PMD, AN(auto-negotiation) and MDI.
+As shown in the figure, 100g ethernet PHY layer composed of sublayers which include Reconciliation sublayer, CGMII, PCS, FEC(forward error correction), PMA, PMD, AN(auto-negotiation) and MDI.
 In this article we will go through PCS sublayer and multirate distribution concept at transmit as well as receive end of 100 Gbps ethernet physical layer.
 For functions of other sublayers refer 40 Gigabit Ethernet Physical Layer.

 The MAC layer, which corresponds to Layer 2 of the OSI model, is connected to the medium either using optical fiber or copper cable by an Ethernet PHY device.
 This PHY device corresponds to Layer 1 of the OSI model.